cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/cloud-tenant-tagging.md

 ### Tag Consistently

 To get the most benefit out of tagging cloud tenants, cloud foundation teams should set clear expectations and guidelines for the name and values of tags.
 These guidelines are often called a “tag catalog” or “cloud tagging policy”.
-The building block [Multi-Cloud Tagging Policy](./multi-cloud-tagging-policy.md) covers this capability.
+The capability [Multi-Cloud Tagging Policy](./multi-cloud-tagging-policy.md) covers this capability.

 Inconsistent (or even worse -  incorrect) tagging severely limits the opportunities for building on tagging data for building higher-level cloud foundation capabilities.
 For example, taking a risk-based automation approach based on `stage` for [Tenant Deprovisioning / Decommissioning](../tenant-management/tenant-deprovisioning-decommissioning.md) or classifying incident severity in an [Incident Management Process](./incident-management-process.md) becomes impossible when the cloud foundation team can’t trust that each tenant is consistently tagged with the correct `stage` value.

 ### Consider a Multi-Cloud Tagging Strategy

-Cloud Tenant Tagging is a platform-scoped building block in the cloud foundation maturity model.
+Cloud Tenant Tagging is a platform-scoped capability in the cloud foundation maturity model.
 Cloud Foundation teams following a multi-cloud strategy should look into [Multi-Cloud Tagging Policy](./multi-cloud-tagging-policy.md) to implement consistent tagging across all cloud platforms at the core scope.

 ### Understand Tagging Limitations of Cloud Platforms